flatcar-archive/flatcar-docs/os/hardening-guide.md

 ### fleet API socket

 The fleet API allows management of the state of the cluster using JSON over HTTP.
-By default, Container Linux ships a socket unit for fleet (fleet.socket) which binds to a Unix domain socket, `/var/run/fleet.sock`.
+By default, Flatcar Linux ships a socket unit for fleet (fleet.socket) which binds to a Unix domain socket, `/var/run/fleet.sock`.
 Users with access to this socket have root access via systemd.
 To disable fleet completely run:

 ```
 systemctl mask fleet.socket --now